-- Effective for annual periods beginning on or after 1 January 2019 - Effective for annual periods beginning on or after a date to be determined - Effective for annual periods beginning on or after 1 January 2021 - Effective for business combinations and asset acquisitions for which the acquisition date is on or after the beginning of the first annual period beginning on or after 1 January 2020 - Effective for annual periods beginning on or after 1 January 2020
+- 1 Effective for annual periods beginning on or after 1 January 2021. - Effective for business combinations and asset acquisitions for which the acquisition date is on or after the beginning of the first annual period beginning on or after 1 January 2020. - 3 Effective for annual periods beginning on or after a date to be determined. - 4 Effective for annual periods beginning on or after 1 January 2020.